Cameron Smith (rugby league, born 1983): Early Career (2000–2001)

-Smith played at for the Logan Brothers in Logan City.
+Smith played at and for the Logan Brothers in Logan City.
 After scoring 188 points for the Norths Devils in the Queensland Cup he moved up to the NRL with the Melbourne Storm club.

 Joining the Storm (2002–2003)

 Smith's first two games for Melbourne were during the 2002 NRL season, both played at half-back (No.7).
 Returning to the Queensland Cup, he won the Norths Devils player of the year award in 2002.
 The following year he played as the Storm's hooker.
 In 2003, the Queensland rugby league team were without a specialist hooker.
 After experimenting with different players in the position for the first two matches of the 2003 State of Origin series and losing both, Smith was named at hooker (No.9) for the third match.
 For the next six years, no other player wore the number 9 for the Maroons until this run of 19 consecutive Origins was cut due to injury.
 He was named the Melbourne Storm's rookie of the year in 2003.